oss-tsukuba/nextcloud-gfarm/README.md

 ## Overview

-- Nextcloud container with Gfarm as back-end storage.
+- Nextcloud container with Gfarm backend storage.
-  - Use official Nextcloud container image.
+  - it extends the official Nextcloud container image.
-  - Upgradable.
+  - the base Nextcloud container version can be upgraded.
-- External storage app for Gfarm enables mapping of Gfarm user and Nextcloud user.
+- This includes an external storage app for Gfarm that enables access to Gfarm file system.
+- (OPTIONAL) It is possible to use Gfarm file system as a system data directory by NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1
-- (OPTIONAL) NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1 : Use one Gfarm user and the system data directory for all Nextcloud users.
+  - It uses a Gfarm system user for all Nextcloud users.
-  - Some operations will be slow.
-  - NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1 : Back up system files and database to Gfarm automatically.
+  - It backs up system files and database to Gfarm automatically.
     - Backup-file of database is encrypted.
-  - NEXTCLOUD_GFARM_USE_GFARM_FOR_DATADIR=1 : Restore from Gfarm automatically when local data (docker volume) is empty.
+  - It restores from Gfarm automatically when local data (docker volume) is empty.
+  - Some operations may be slow.
-- Reverse proxy is required in front of this Nextcloud if you want to use https.
+- Reverse proxy is required in front of the Nextcloud in case of https.
-  - Example of Docker Compose configuration file to use https is included.
+  - Docker Compose configuration file example for https is included.

 For other details, please refer to
 [nextcloud (DOCKER OFFICIAL IMAGE)](https://github.com/docker-library/docs/blob/master/nextcloud/README.md).

 ## Security Considerations

-- Gfarm-user's credentials are stored in Nextcloud's database.
+- Gfarm user's credentials (shared keys or passwords) are stored in Nextcloud's database.
-  - Only passwords/pass-phrases are encrypted and stored by the random secret key in Nextcloud configuration file.
+  - Shared keys or passwords are encrypted by a random secret key in Nextcloud configuration file.
-- Within Nextcloud container, a local user (www-data) accesses Gfarm mountpoints on behalf of all Gfarm-users.
+- Within Nextcloud container, a local user (www-data) accesses Gfarm mountpoints on behalf of Gfarm users.
-- Nextcloud-Gfarm administrators have access to Gfarm-user's credentials and mounted files within Nextcloud container.
+- Nextcloud-Gfarm administrators have capability to access Gfarm user's credentials and mounted files within Nextcloud container.
-- Once a Gfarm-file has been accessed, the filename is stored in Nextcloud's database.
+- Once a Gfarm file has been accessed, the filename is stored in Nextcloud's database.
-  - The file-contents are not stored in Nextcloud's database.
+  - The file contents are not stored in the Nextcloud's database.
 - For additional Nextcloud information, please refer to Nextcloud official pages.

 ## Requirements

 - [Docker Engine and Docker Compose v2](https://docs.docker.com/engine/install/)
-  - (Docker Desktop is not required.)
+  - Docker Desktop is not required.
 - Gfarm configuration file (gfarm2.conf)
-  - There is no need to install Gfarm on the host OS.
+  - Gfarm is not required to install on the host OS.
 - GNU make
-  - All applications will be build in container.
 - `/bin/bash`
 - openssl command
 - curl command